whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-29-Hamptons-Lane-Subscription-Box-September-2015-Fresh-Grill-Review-Coupon.md

 <DD>Value $8 (they listed this at $11.75, value was taken from Lillie's Q's website)
 </DL>

-<p>Apple and lime juices are just two of Grandma Lillie’s secret ingredients that give CAROLINA its time-honored tangy character.grilling just about any beef, pork, or poultry.
-With accolades from the likes of Oprah and Food & Wine, each of the Lillie’s Q sauces and rubs pays homage to the deep-rooted barbeque traditions of specific Southern regions.</p>
+<p>Apple and lime juices are just two of the secret ingredients that give this Carolina sauce its tangy character.
+You can use this to grill just about any beef, pork, or poultry.
+This sauce is also a favorite of Oprah and was highly regarded in the Food & Wine magazine.</p>

-<p>Lillie’s Q is a famous restaurant in Chicago that was named the Best New BBQ Restaurant in the country in 2011.
+<p>Lillie’s Q is also a famous restaurant in Chicago that was named the Best New BBQ Restaurant in the country in 2011.
 I'll be sure to visit them when I go to Chicago again!</p>

 <br>